Big U.S. companies stay on White House panel despite climate jolt

-WASHINGTON Several major U.S. companies, including Wal-Mart Stores Inc (WMT.N), JP Morgan Chase & Co (JPM.N) and IBM Corp (IBM.N), on Friday said their CEOs will remain in an influential presidential advisory group despite objecting to President Donald Trump's withdrawal from the Paris climate accord.
+WASHINGTON, June 2 Several major U.S. companies, including Wal-Mart Stores Inc and IBM Corp, on Friday said their CEOs will remain in an influential presidential advisory group despite objecting to President Donald Trump's withdrawal from the Paris climate accord.

 Citing the need to stay engaged with the administration, business leaders said they would remain in their advisory roles to continue working to influence White House policies.